I’ve found three consistent characteristics within top performing sales teams.

-1. Improving the Quality of Sales Conversations (watch video):
+1. Improving the Quality of Sales Conversations:

 Over the past few years there has been a dramatic shift in power between buyers and sellers as the web enabled buyers are no longer reliant on sellers for information.
 In many cases, buyers are in the middle of their purchase process before they even speak to a salesperson.

 This means doing better research prior to making calls, developing focused call objectives, asking the right questions, presenting well thought out solutions that closely align to the customers’ needs.
 Sellers who can successfully execute these skills will thrive in this new environment.

-2. Selling Value as Opposed to Price (watch video):
+2. Selling Value as Opposed to Price:

 Selling value involves developing a clear understanding of the benefits your solutions provide to your customer, as well as the associated costs.
 This includes identifying what is important to various constituents (end users, managers, key stakeholders, and decision makers), and, to the extent possible, quantifying that value.

 Sales professionals also have to be cognizant of total cost since there are many drivers besides price (e.g., training and implementation costs) that can influence a customer’s purchase decision.
 Ultimately, value comes down to the total benefits (both tangible and intangible) you offer less the total costs your customer will incur in purchasing, implementing and operating your solution.

-3. Better Sales Coaching (watch video):
+3. Better Sales Coaching:

 Sales Coaching, properly executed, can have a profound impact on sales success.
-In fact, CSO Insights found in their 2013 Sales Management Performance Optimization Study that companies with sales coaching skills that “exceed expectations” have much higher overall revenue plan attainment than companies whose coaching skills “meet expectations” (97% vs. 87%) or “need improvement” (93% vs. 83%).
+In fact, CSO Insights found in their 2015 Sales Management Performance Optimization Study that companies with sales coaching skills that “exceed expectations” have much higher overall revenue plan attainment than companies whose coaching skills “meet expectations” (97% vs. 87%) or “need improvement” (93% vs. 83%).